solry/mnoc/README.md

 - mnoc-sync - now it is very specific app, but could be made more abstract to be able to sync any services.
 - Consider some Job executor engine as Celery
 - More logs and tests does never harm.
+- Application code monitoring (e.g. Sentry)
+- Move functional modules like MgmtRestApi to a separate package
+- Orchestrate containers using kubernetes
+- Use probes for readiness/liveness detection (at least for db and redis)